nicovan-r/REST-API_App-Homefurn_Management/README.md

 To test the app, use existing user in db.db file in database folder with username: "admin1", password: "admin1".

-To make this app run, pip install packages: cryptography flask flask-login
+Make sure packages below were installed or pip install packages: cryptography flask flask-login